F1 2026 driver line-ups: new-look grid is confirmed for next season

 Gasly extended his current contract to run until 2028

-• Colapinto confirmed for 2026, having replaced Jack Doohan after six races this season
+• Colapinto confirmed for 2026, having replaced Jack Doohan after six races last season

-After several turbulent years, Alpine underwent more upheaval last season when Esteban Ocon parted ways with the team before the end of the season to give his erstwhile replacement Jack Doohan more seat-time — but Doohan lasted just six races into 2025 before being replaced by Franco Colapinto.
+After several turbulent years, Alpine underwent more upheaval in the past two seasons when Esteban Ocon parted ways with the team before the end of the season to give his erstwhile replacement Jack Doohan more seat-time — but Doohan lasted just six races into 2025 before being replaced by Franco Colapinto.

 The switch was billed as a trial, but Colapinto has always looked to be favoured by team executive Flavio Briatore and — following a series of strong results — his stint with Alpine will continue into 2026.